Austrian School of Economics

 Society's Profit

-WIthout government and central bank interventions, it is likely that whoe society benefits from working and living together.
-Interventions result in in-stability, wealth transfers (from poor to rich) and potentially an non-sustainable economy.
+WIthout government and central bank interventions, it is likely that whole society benefits from working and living together.
+Interventions result in in-stability, wealth transfers (from poor to rich) and potentially a non-sustainable economy.

 How does the world develop from here?

-Rising debts cannot continue forever, what further Austrian School research is needed and what are the most important lessons learned?
+Rising debts cannot continue forever and are not economically sustainable.
+What further Austrian School research is needed and what are the most important lessons learned from the past?

 About Ausecolec